danidewitt/documentation/interviews/sequencing-game.md

 ## What we're looking for

-We're really just looking for pseudo code here.
-And, only javascript.
+We're really just looking for **pseudo** code here.
+And, only Javascript.
 It doesn't have to work exactly, we're just looking at your approach to the problem.
 This is a good example of something that we usually stub out in a chatroom together over 20 - 30 minutes.

 ![ScreenShot](http://mindspacepdx.s3.amazonaws.com/github-images/video-sequence-diagram.png)